 For you to participate in gorilla trekking, you must obtain a gorilla trekking permit that costs USD650 in Uganda, USD 1500 in Rwanda, and USD 450 in DR. Congo.
 Uganda hosts almost half of the remaining population in the world and has over 12 gorilla groups/family and only 8 gorilla permits are released per day per gorilla group.
 This is another reason why it is advisable to book your gorilla permit in advance at least 6 months before the trekking date.

 Gorilla trekking time is unpredictable as it might take between 2 to 7 hours depending on where these animals spent the last night.
 You are given a maximum of one hour with the gorillas since they are habituated to have a human presence for only one hour.

 Chimpanzee tracking is another interesting and exciting tourist activity to enjoy in Uganda.
 Chimpanzees are found in Kibale Forest National Park, Kyambura Gorge, Kaniyo Pabidi Forest, and Ngamba Island.
 To participate in chimpanzee tracking also you need to book a chimpanzee permit in advance.
-Chimpanzee tracking is done twice in a day that is the morning and afternoon.
+Chimpanzee tracking is done twice a day that is the morning and afternoon.

 Chimpanzees are said to be the closest relatives of the man in the animal kingdom.
 They share 98% of human genes.